2020 Peel Street Park Projection Program

 Our Victoria Park projector is on the move again.
 Since 2011, the projector has been lighting up the Bob Rose Stand at the former home of the Collingwood Football Club.
 In 2016, 2018 and 2019 the projector relocated to Peel Street Park in Collingwood for a very popular series of projections over the winter months.
 The massive, red-brick wall in the park has become a cinematic-screen for large-scale still and moving image artworks which are projected every night after dark, until late.
 In the past few years, City of Yarra has presented a dynamic series of projections at this site by emerging, mid-career and established artists.

 By popular demand the projection program is now screening every night of the year from dusk until late in Peel Street Park (corner of Peel and Little Oxford Streets, Collingwood).
 In 2020 we are excited to be presenting a powerful suite of moving-image works by local and interstate artists including: Tania Smith, James Henry, Destiny Deacon + Virginia Fraser, Leila Jeffreys and Arini Byng.
 Join us in the park again in 2021 for another suite of innovative and exciting works.

 27 April to 21 February 2021, every night after dark until midnight.

-27 April - 25 May Untitled (pusher) by TANIA SMITH.
+27 April to 25 May Untitled (pusher) by TANIA SMITH.
 Watch video.

-26 May - 12 July Parkies of Old Fitzroy by JAMES HENRY
+26 May to 12 July Parkies of Old Fitzroy by JAMES HENRY

-13 July - 23 August Forced into Images by DESTINY DEACON & VIRGINIA FRASER
+13 July to 13 September Forced into Images by DESTINY DEACON & VIRGINIA FRASER

-4 August - 4 October Nature is Not a Place to Visit.
+19 October to 7 December Nature is Not a Place to Visit.
 It is Home by LEILA JEFFREYS

 8 December to 21February 2021, (indistinct chatter) by ARINI BYNG